Hannay angle: Hamiltonian mechanics

-where $\boldsymbol{p}$ and $\boldsymbol{q}$ are canonical variables of the Hamiltonian.
+where $\boldsymbol{p}$ and $\boldsymbol{q}$ are canonical variables of the Hamiltonian, and $\omega$ is the symplectic Hamiltonian 2-form.

 Example

+Foucault pendulum

 The Foucault pendulum is an example from classical mechanics that is sometimes also used to illustrate the Berry phase.
 Below we study the Foucault pendulum using action-angle variables.
-For simplicity, we will avoid using the Hamilton-Jacobi equation, which is employed in the general protocol.
+For simplicity, we will avoid using the Hamilton–Jacobi equation, which is employed in the general protocol.